 What are the typical expectations for scholarly output given the new faculty member's incoming status/rank for the first year or two?
 If the faculty member is pre-tenure, what level of scholarly output will be expected to achieve tenure?
-If the new faculty member is an LPSOE, what level of pedagogical research publication will be expected in order to achieve tenure and is this reasonable, given teaching load?
+If the new faculty member is a Professor of Teaching, what level of pedagogical research publication will be expected in order to achieve tenure and is this reasonable, given teaching load?